 Steps per mile by height

 Taller people tend to have longer legs, which means they can travel further per step.
 Men are taller than women on average, and studies show that men may take slightly fewer steps per mile than women even at similar heights.
-For our purposes. we’ll consider height alone (men vs women would be very close at a similar height).
+For our purposes. we’ll consider height alone (male and female steps would be very close at a similar height).

 Your average step length (see below) is between 41% and 45% of your height.
 That’s the distance you travel with 1 step.
 We’ll use 42% as our base, which is a common estimate.
-While taller people get fewer steps per mile (and shorter people more steps per mile), your actual step length is a more accurate estimate.
+Because their steps are longer, taller people actually take fewer steps per mile (and shorter people more steps per mile).
+Your actual step length is a more accurate estimate of steps per mile because it accounts for your individual leg length.
 This also assumes an average walking pace – walking faster will result in fewer steps per mile.